 Should members of the public not hiring guides be capped?

 Possibly but proceed with extreme caution.
 The only way to truly keep numbers of angling days to current rates is to cap all users.
 While there are many management tools that can be used to place limits on the general public that chooses to hire a guide, restricting anglers that do not hire guides is significantly more challenging.
-On other rivers, restricting the un-guided public is generally only successful on multi-day camping rivers such as the Colorado, Smith, Selway, Salmon, etc. Capping angling use on a day use river such as the Madison River for the unguided public would be a daunting task.
-We do not recommend this at the moment, but instead recommend that FWP consider some options that would help raise funds from all users to help manage the river (currently commercially guided members of the public do pay a fee that helps to support recreation management on the river).
+On other rivers, restricting the un-guided public is generally only attempted on multi-day camping rivers such as the Colorado, Smith, Selway, Salmon, etc. Capping angling use on a day use river such as the Madison River for the unguided public would be a daunting task.
+We do not recommend this at the moment, but instead recommend that FWP consider some options that would help gather use data and raise funds from all users to help manage the river (currently commercially guided members of the public do pay a fee that helps to support recreation management on the river).
 If an a plan is to incorporate restrictions on the un-guided public we recommend a trial period to test the management tools as there are likely to be unintended consequences.
 Limiting public use is certainly a thorny issue and there are no easy solutions.
 We should not ignore this issue and some of the concepts that have been proposed including fee stations at parking areas, Madison recreation stamps, etc are all worthy of discussion.
 Finding tools that can curb growth of the un-guided public use on the river is a complicated task and one that should be explored, albeit with caution and careful consideration.

 Is the increase of use on the Madison River due to fishing guides?